-Do you need to apostille your Certified Divorce Decree / Certificate?
+Do you need to apostille a Divorce Decree?

-Obtaining an apostille can be complicated.
+Obtaining an apostille on a certified divorce decree can be complicated.
 Don’t leave this process to untrained employees or non-professionals who do not fully understand the apostille process and the unique requirements of certain countries.
 Your paperwork could be rejected costing you time and money.
 Don’t let this happen to you!

 Our staff is available Monday-Saturday from 9am to 6pm to answer your questions and provide you easy to follow-step-by-step instructions.
 Please call us at 1-800-850-3441.